 For more information, please contact: firstname.lastname@example.org

 The Food Collective Centre hosts monthly cooking workshops.
 These are free to attend for students, faculty, and other members of the Hamilton community, and take place on campus.
 All ingredients are provided.
-During the COVID-19 pandemic, the workshops have been held in a virtual format.
 Information regarding upcoming workshops can be found on the Food Collective Centre’s social media platforms.

 To view recipes from past Community Kitchen workshops and other service initiatives, check out the Virtual FCC Cookbook.